cog-imperial/entmoot/docs/index.rst

 In iteration :math:`i`, ENTMOOT approximates :math:`f` using a gradient boosted tree model :math:`G` from `LightGBM <https://lightgbm.readthedocs.io>`__ which is trained on data points for which function evaluations of :math:`f` are available.
-In order to find a good point of :math:`f` a prediction of :math:`G` ist combined with an uncertainty measure that takes into account that we do not trust all data points equally.
+In order to find a good point of :math:`f` a prediction of :math:`G` is combined with an uncertainty measure that takes into account that we do not trust all data points equally.
 This combination of predictions and the corresponding uncertainty measures comprises the *acquisition function* which is optimized in order to find the best candidate :math:`x^i` for an optimal point of :math:`f` in iteration :math:`i`.
 If the true function evaluation :math:`f(x^i)` matches your expectations, you may stop, otherwise include